cagross/react-specials/README.md

 </div>

-This app displays the weekly specials in the meat/deli department, for one specific grocery store (with more to come).
+This web app displays the weekly specials in the meat/deli department, for one specific grocery store (with more to come).

-This is a passion project of mine, built with ReactJS (for now).
+This is a passion project of mine, built with ReactJS.
 It is by no means complete, or even that useful in its current version.
 See the [To Do section](#todo) below for future plans.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).